sasgithub/Data_Analytics_cs/case-study/viz/Non-Tourist_Customer_Distribution_Station_to_Station_Distance.md

 ##### Purpose

-This chart highlights the typical distance casual riders travel between stations when tourist hotspots are excluded, revealing patterns in local, everyday bike-share use.
+This chart highlights the typical distance Customers travel between stations when tourist hotspots are excluded, revealing patterns in local, everyday bike-share use.

 ##### Observations